cogu/autosar/README.md

 * New class hierachy
   * Follows the structure of the AUTOSAR XML schema where possible.
-* Snake-case naming of variables and methods (Follow PEP8 standard).
+* Snake-case naming of variables and methods (Follows PEP8 standard).
 * Modern type hinting (this unfortunately requires Python 3.10 or later).
 * Python Enum classes for enumeration types.
 * Improved XML reading and writing using lxml.
 * Linting support
   * Source code is checked with both Pylint and flake8.
 * New unit test suite
-  * More comprehensive unit tests for every element.
+  * More comprehensive unit tests for XML elements.
   * Much faster to run as it uses the new XML reader and writer.

 ## Supported AUTOSAR versions

 The implementation tries to follow release R22-11.
 However, the generated ARXML validates against all versions listed below.
-When saving, use the `schema_version` parameter to select desired version (integer with value 48-51).
+When calling `write_documents`, use the `schema_version` parameter to select desired version (integer with value 48-51).

 * 48 (R19-11, Classic AUTOSAR 4.5)
 * 49 (R20-11, Classic AUTOSAR 4.6)